activisthandbook/activisthandbook/articles/resources/rules-for-revolutionaries.md

 To change the world, you need a lot of people working together with the right tools.
 You should teach your supporters some simple and effective methods that they can use over and over again to achieve your common goals.
 But that's not enough.
 You also need to find a way to keep growing your movement with new people.

+> Example:
+>
+> -   **Rinse and repeat:** In the Bernie Sanders campaign, the campaign team identified calling potential voters as the most impactful action volunteers could engage with.
+Everyone could log into an online system from home, in the bus or anywhere else and start calling voters using a script.
+>
+> -   **Repeat:** During so-called 'barnstorms', big events of 50-100 people, they motivated new people to either host a small call event (getting together in a living room to call potential voters together, 10-20 percent of the room), or to participate in one (70-80 percent of the room).
+They trained volunteers to organise these barnstorms.
+>

 ### Rule 19: There’s No Such Thing as a Single-Issue Revolution

 The revolution concerns everything.
 The people belong to communities that face various problems, and our fights are interrelated.
 That's why the revolution cannot be limited to one issue.
 Moreover, it will require all of us, each driven by the issues that directly affect us, collaborating to build the revolution.
+Learn more about [intersectionality](/theory/intersectionality).

 ### Rule 20: Get Ready for the Counterrevolution (to Include Your Friends)

 When you are working for big change, and you are close to success, many people - even some you thought were on your side - will try to stop you.
-You will be shocked, puzzled, and waste time and energy if you are not ready for the backlash.
+You will be shocked, puzzled, and waste time and energy if you are not ready f or the backlash.

 ### Rule 21: Put Consumer Software at the Center

 The way we use software on our devices has changed how we manage our lives and connect with others, and it is the new area where organizing can work or fail.
 With good use, tools that are free or cheap and open to everyone can make things easier and help teams collaborate across time and space for common goals.
 A bit of custom code can fill any important gaps that come up.
+Check out our [tools chapter](/tools) for more information.

 ### Rule 22: People New to Politics Make the Best Revolutionaries